By Tali Simon | November 22, 2012

 1. Heat oil in a large soup pot.
 Saute onion and garlic over low heat until softened and just starting to brown.
 Add cumin, thyme, and carrots and let cook for another 5 minutes.

-2. Add lentils, tomatoes, sweet potatoes, water, soup mix, and balsamic vinegar.
+2. Add lentils, tomatoes, sweet potatoes, water, and balsamic vinegar.
 Turn the heat up all the way until it reaches a boil, then reduce heat to low and let it simmer (covered) for 40 minutes.
 Peek inside once or twice to check the water level, adding as needed.
 Serve hot.

 Note: This soup previously called for 2 Tbsp soup mix.
 I tried making it without it, and I didn’t miss it at all.
 Delete!